rema-salman/MDD-group16/README.md

     ```

  ### Running# MDD-group16
-You can the project as a normal java project from the `Main.java` class
+You can run the project as a normal java project from the `Main.java` class